Yuniversality/-C-ver.-Credit-Card-Validator/[C++ Version] Credit Card Number Validator/README.md

 This credit card validator takes in a credit card number (either from user or file input) and sees if the number would be a valid credit card number.
 If valid, then it will try to deduce the issuing company.
-Currently, the following companies are supported: __Visa, Mastercard, American Express (AMEX) Discover, Diner's Club, Japanese Credit Bureau (JCB), UnionPay__.
+Currently, the following companies are supported: __Visa, Mastercard, American Express (AMEX), Discover, Diner's Club, Japanese Credit Bureau (JCB), UnionPay__.
 All other valid numbers will be labeled as "Other".